Department-70/XAI_CODS/README.md

   Utilizing the SEDA[^2] architecture, Fing and Acquire Camouflage Explainability Phase 1 (FACE-P1) focuses on explaining the predictions of CODS.
  ![FACE-P1_Overview](image.png)

+The input image is of size HxW.
+The Attention module outputs a COR map (ranking map) which is a matrix of size HxW with a numeric value assigned to each matrix cell (aka pixel).

 ### References:
 [^1]Deng-Ping Fan, Ge-Peng Ji, Guolei Sun, Ming-Ming Cheng, Jianbing Shen, Ling Shao.
 Concealed Object Detection.
 TPAMI, 2022.